Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Mathematical Background

-where $O_t$ and $R_t$ penalize state deviations and control effort, respectively. $p_t$ and $s_t$ represent linear costs (i.e., related to setpoint tracking via $p_t = -O_t x_{target,t}$ and $s_t=0$, respectively).
-The parameters defining the dynamics ($\theta_{state} =\{A, B_u, B_d\}$) and this internal cost ($\theta_{cost}=\{O, R\}$) can be learned end-to-end using existing data.
-While Differentiable MPC, in its experiments, learned this cost parameters $\theta_{cost}$ from the expert demonstration data, Gnu-RL requires the manual configuration of these parameters by an engineer.
+Here $O$ and $R$ penalize state deviations and control effort, respectively, while $p_t$ and $s_t$ represent linear costs (i.e., related to setpoint tracking via $p_t = -O_t x_{\text{target},t}$ and $s_t=0$, respectively).
+The parameters defining the dynamics ($\theta_{state} =\{A, B_u, B_d\}$) and cost ($\theta_{cost}=\{O, R\}$) can be learned from historical data.
+While Differentiable MPC, in its experiments, learned this cost parameters $\theta_{cost}$ from the expert demonstration data, Gnu-RL requires the manual configuration of these parameters.
 Ibex-RL, on the other hand, learns them through imitation and online learning, as we detail in Section \ref{sec:objective_calibration}.